WardLordRuby/match_wire/README.md

 ## Compatibility
 MatchWire is only _fully_ supported on Windows 10 version 1809 (October 2018) and later.
-The server scraper feature set will work fine on older versions of windows, and _should_ work on linux when you compile from source (untested)
+The server scraper feature set will work fine on older versions of windows.

 ## Installation
 1. Locate / Install Modern Warfare Remastered (2017)